 Nowadays many workers of companies and organisations spend their time replying e-mails and attending meetings, they switch tasks often by decreasing their attention.
 This kind of shallow work does not create any value by wasting time and energy.

-Professional activities performed in a state of distraction-free concentration that push your cognitive capabilities to their limit.
+Professional activities performed in a state of distraction-free concentration that pushes your cognitive capabilities to their limit.
 These efforts create new value, improve your skill, and are hard to replicate.
-Deep work helps to increase the limits of brain, builds higher concentration.
+Deep work helps to increase the limits of the brain, builds higher concentration.

-Opposite to deep work is shallow work.
-It is the work that done with distracted mind,
+Opposite to this is shallow work.
+It is the work that done with a distracted mind,

 According to a study, when you switch from task A to task B, your attention does not immediately follow – a residue of your attention remains stuck thinking about previous task and you can’t focus on current task.
 This is the main reason why deep work is neccesary.

 When you focus your attention on single important task for hours, you end up being productive and achieving things that you can’t imagine.
 Deep work will help you to learn hard skills and produce results at an elite level, which makes you valuable in this competitive world.

 There is a strong relationship between focused work and meaningful life.
 When your mind consistently remains in a focused state of mind so intense that there is no attention left over to think about anything irrelevant, or to worry about problems.

 When you lose yourself in an activity and stretch your mind to its ultimate level generates happiness.
 Opposite to this when your switch from checking e-mails to study to another task frequently creates frustration and unhappiness.
 Now, hope you got the idea that deep work is essential.
 So, let’s move to the next part of this book.

 Implementing deep work is not as easy as we think because we are addicted to distractions.
 So there is a need to create routine and rituals.
 The following are four routines, choose one of them and implement it in your life.